NariieL/NariieL/SOZFiles.md

 **Exhaustive list of what SOZ offers:**
 > Use of a QB base that will disappear in V2.

-> Twelve different companies, with their own gameplay mechanics.
+> Fourteen different companies, with their own gameplay mechanics.
 Each of them having a dependence on another one in order to create open circuits of RôlePlay.
 (Example: Gas stations are emptied to force to be used, as well as banks and ATM.
 Asking Players to fill these. )

 > A system of pollution and deforestation.
 If the company doesn't charge the electric stations, the city goes into blackout.
 If it produces too much, San Andreas becomes polluted.